MattiaOlia/qr-generator/README.md

 # QR-CODE GENERATOR

-QR-CODE GEN is a web-based QR code generator that allows users to create QR codes for various purposes.
-With QR-CODE, users can easily generate QR codes containing different types of information, such as URLs, text, contact details, and more.
+QR-CODE Gen is a web-based QR code generator that allows users to create QR codes for various purposes.
+With QR-CODE Gen, users can easily generate QR codes containing different types of information, such as URLs, text, contact details, and more.
 One unique feature of QR-Gen is the ability to customize the colors of the QR code to match your branding or personal preferences.

 Key Features: